demxtsk5/ex188/003_mariadb.md

-# Start MariaDB
+# MariaDB

 Pull the latest version of the mariadb image from the registry on registry.do180.lab.

 Run a container in the background with the following parameters:

-- Give the container the name of testql
+- Give the container the name of testsql
 - Publish port 3306

 And set the following environment variables: